 - We must give (our friends, children, students) permission to be true to themselves

 More than one of my children have this tendency.
 I have learned to help create an environment that helped them grow.
 Knowing who they are; knowing how much to encourage and when; knowing when they have had enough is simply about meeting them where they are and helping them to the next place.
 Sometimes that is a social event; often it is not.
 More often it is not.
 At family gatherings and other social events we have a code when it is time to slip out the back door.
 I honor who my kid is because that is my job.
-Same held true for teaching: help them grow but first do not harm.
+Same holds true for teaching: help them grow but first do not harm.

 The world has a place for all of us.